Weber Fire District

 About our Wildland Division

-The Weber Fire District's Wildland Division consists of highly trained wildland professionals that are called to respond to wildfires as well as all-risk incidents on local, state, and federal levels.
+The Weber Fire District's Wildland Division consists of highly trained wildland professionals who are called to respond to wildfires as well as all-risk incidents on local, state, and federal levels.
 The Wildland Division provides valuable resources and services to our communities as well as state and federal jurisdictions.
 The District's Wildland program offers many different resources, serving and achieving a range of missions.

 WILDFIRES